tigera-cs/Calico-Security-Observability-Troubleshooting-Training/2. Secure Pod Traffic Using Calico Security Policy/README.md

 ### Deploy Sample Microservices

-This lab use three application that run across 5 namespaces and belong to two tenants, Tenant-1 and Tenant-2.
+This lab use two application that run across 4 namespaces and belong to two tenants, Tenant-1 and Tenant-2.
 Star app is composed of three namespaces (management-ui, client, stars) and belong to Tenant-1.
-Yaobank and Bookinfo app run in a single and separate namesapce and and belong to Tenant-2.
+Yaobank runs in a single and belong to Tenant-2.
 The ingress-nginx namespace hosts an ingress controller, which will be used to connect to the applications through the respective frontend microservice for each application.
 The ingress-nginx and kube-system namespaces are owned by the platform and are managed independent of the tenant namespaces.

 - Tenant-1
   - Star app
     -  management-ui namesapce
     -  client namesapce
     -  stars namesapce

 - Tenant-2
   - Yaobank app
     -  yaobank namespace
-  - Bookinfo
-    - bookinfo namespace